Onion roll: In popular culture

 Onions rolls are a popular bread in Jewish culture, particularly the American Jewish culture of New York City, where they are commonly served at Jewish bakeries, delis, kosher markets and restaurants.
 They have also been featured in popular culture.

-Onions rolls were the most famous food served at the popular, but now-closed Ratner's restaurant in New York’s Lower East Side, a kosher restaurant only offering foods made with dairy.
+Onions rolls were the most famous food served at the popular, but now-closed Ratner's restaurant in New York’s Lower East Side, a kosher Jewish dairy restaurant.
 Ratner's was an iconic Jewish restaurant in the city for many decades, and its onion rolls were very popular among its clientele, some of whom still remember them and attempt to recreate them to this day.

 According to the restaurant's cookbook, the winner and undisputed champion at Ratner's was its famous onion rolls which were featured on every table with every meal served at the restaurant.
 More than 1500 onion rolls were baked daily, 3000 on Sundays.

 Onion rolls were featured in the 2000 movie, Boiler Room where the main character Seth, (Giovanni Ribisi) has a meal with his family.
 An exterior shot shows the front of the restaurant.
 The interior scene that immediately follows shows Ratner's famous onion rolls on the family's table.